 \section{Abstract}

-Surface wildfires are generally believed to be the cause of so-called {\em Zombie fires} observed in peatlands, that disappear from the surface, smoulder underground during the winter, and ''come back to life" in the spring.
-Here, we propose rate-induced tipping (R-tipping) to a {\em subsurface hot metastable state} in bioactive peat soils as a main cause of Zombie fires.
+{\swr {\em Zombie fires} in peatlands disappear from the surface, smoulder underground during the winter, and `come back to life' in the spring.
+They can release hundreds of megatonnes of carbon into the atmosphere per year and are believed to be caused by surface wildfires. } Here, we propose rate-induced tipping (R-tipping) to a {\em subsurface hot metastable state} in bioactive peat soils as a main cause of Zombie fires.
 Our hypothesis is based on a conceptual soil-carbon model subjected to realistic changes in weather and climate patterns, including global warming scenarios and summer heatwaves.

-Mathematically speaking, R-tipping to the hot metastable state is a nonautonomous instability, due to crossing an elusive {\em quasithreshold}, in a multiple timescale dynamical system.
-To explain this instability, we provide a framework that combines a special compactification technique with concepts from geometric singular perturbation theory.
+Mathematically speaking, R-tipping to the hot metastable state is a nonautonomous instability, due to crossing an elusive {\em quasithreshold}, in a multiple-timescale dynamical system.
+To explain this instability, we provide a framework combining a special compactification technique with concepts from geometric singular perturbation theory.
 This framework allows us to reduce an R-tipping problem due to crossing a quasithreshold to a heteroclinic orbit problem in a singular limit.
-Thus, we identify generic cases of such R-tipping via: (i) unfolding of a codimension-two {\em heteroclinic folded saddle-node type-I singularity} for global warming, and (ii) analysis of a codimension-one {\em saddle-to-saddle hetroclinic orbit} for summer heatwaves, which in turn reveal new types of excitability quasithresholds.
+We identify generic cases of {\swb tracking-tipping transitions} via: (i) unfolding of a codimension-two {\em heteroclinic folded saddle-node type-I singularity} for global warming, and (ii) analysis of a codimension-one {\em saddle-to-saddle hetroclinic orbit} for summer heatwaves, in turn revealing new types of excitability quasithresholds.